-155 EVs contain various molecules, such as microRNAs (miRNA), proteins, lipids, and metabolites,

-156 that can be functionally delivered between cell types and across species (Gandham et al., 2020).

-157 Genetic information carried by EVs, like mRNA and miRNA, can be safely transferred from 158 outside the cell into the cell, where it can regulate gene expression or send signals within the 159 cell (Mulcahy et al., 2014).
-Because miRNAs have complex regulatory networks, they can 160 commute between different cells to control the rate of translation and transcription (O'Brien et 161 al., 2018).
-As a result, EVs can act as signal molecules to mediate intercellular communication, 162 transfer cargo from donor cells to recipient cells (Lee et al., 2023; Li et al., 2023), and impact 163 physiological and pathological responses.
-In addition, EVs participate in antigen presentation, 164 neuronal immune modulation, communication, metastasis, 165 interspecies/intraspecies/interkingdom communication, stress tolerance, and horizontal gene 166 transfer (Hosseini-Giv et al., 2022; Lee et al., 2023).
-According to recent research, PEVs can 167 serve as a new communication pathway between the host and microbe (Morishita et al., 2021).
-168 PEVs can permeate the blood-brain barrier (BBB) and other tissue barriers (Guo et al., 2024).
-169 For example, fluorescent-labeled exosomes administered intranasally to mice were located in 170 the brain (Zhuang et al., 2011).
-Furthermore, it has been observed that CMVs derived from 171 Lactiplantibacillus plantarum have the capability to traverse the BBB and undergo 172 internalization by neurons (Xie et al., 2023).
-Another mechanism by which EVs can penetrate 173 the brain is through the vagus nerve (Bleibel et al., 2023).
-In mice administered with EVs via 174 oral gavage, the absorption of EVs increased, whereas in mice that underwent vagotomy, EVs' 175 absorption was inhibited (Lee et al., 2020).
-This ability demonstrates that EVs may be useful 176 for drug delivery.
-Research findings suggest that PEVs promote gut health by modulating gut 177 microbiota and regulating inflammatory responses in the intestine (Tong et al., 2021) (Table 178 1).
-Moreover, PEVs offer a broader range of health benefits beyond promoting gut health 179 (Figure 2).
-For instance, PEVs have been shown to inhibit the growth of liver cancer cells and 180 induce apoptosis (Behzadi et al., 2017), as well as alleviate conditions such as food allergies 181 and atopic dermatitis (Kim et al., 2016; Kim et al., 2018).
-Another feature of PEVs is that they interact with immunological receptors on glial cells, leading to changes in brain function (Guo et al., 2024; Ma et al., 2021).
-As such, PEVs have various effects on the health of not only the intestine but also the whole body, and we have noted the effects of these various effects, especially on mental health.
+EVs contain various molecules, such as microRNAs (miRNA), proteins, lipids, and metabolites, that can be functionally delivered between cell types and across species (Gandham et al., 2020).
+Genetic information carried by EVs, like mRNA and miRNA, can be safely transferred from outside the cell into the cell, where it can regulate gene expression or send signals within the cell (Mulcahy et al., 2014).
+Because miRNAs have complex regulatory networks, they can commute between different cells to control the rate of translation and transcription (O'Brien et al., 2018).
+As a result, EVs can act as signal molecules to mediate intercellular communication, transfer cargo from donor cells to recipient cells (Lee et al., 2023; Li et al., 2023), and impact physiological and pathological responses.
+In addition, EVs participate in antigen presentation, neuronal communication, immune modulation, metastasis, interspecies/intraspecies/interkingdom communication, stress tolerance, and horizontal gene transfer (Hosseini-Giv et al., 2022; Lee et al., 2023).
+According to recent research, PEVs can serve as a new communication pathway between the host and microbe (Morishita et al., 2021).
+PEVs can permeate the blood-brain barrier (BBB) and other tissue barriers (Guo et al., 2024).
+For example, fluorescent-labeled exosomes administered intranasally to mice were located in the brain (Zhuang et al., 2011).
+Furthermore, it has been observed that CMVs derived from Lactiplantibacillus plantarum have the capability to traverse the BBB and undergo internalization by neurons (Xie et al., 2023).
+Another mechanism by which EVs can penetrate the brain is through the vagus nerve (Bleibel et al., 2023).
+In mice administered with EVs via oral gavage, the absorption of EVs increased, whereas in mice that underwent vagotomy, EVs' absorption was inhibited (Lee et al., 2020).
+This ability demonstrates that EVs may be useful for drug delivery.
+Research findings suggest that PEVs promote gut health by modulating gut microbiota and regulating inflammatory responses in the intestine (Tong et al., 2021; Table 1).
+Moreover, PEVs offer a broader range of health benefits beyond promoting gut health (Fig. 2).
+For instance, PEVs have been shown to inhibit the growth of liver cancer cells and induce apoptosis (Behzadi et al., 2017), as well as alleviate conditions such as food allergies and atopic dermatitis (Kim et al., 2016; Kim et al., 2018).
+Another